oxc-project/oxc/README.md

 ### Try it out yourself!

-The linter is already usable and it can potentially catch a few mistakes for you:
+The linter is currently usable and it can potentially catch a few mistakes for you:

 ```
 npx oxidation-compiler@latest lint path